annadalmolin/CircFusion/README.md

       /data/annotation/Homo_sapiens.GRCh38.104.gtf
       /data/annotation/Homo_sapiens.GRCh38.dna.primary_assembly.fa

   The gene annotation (in GTF format) and the genome sequence (in FASTA format) files must be downloaded by the user from the Ensembl database and placed into the _annotation_/ directory contained in the project directory.
-Annotation and genome files for Homo sapiens (GRCh38) can be downloaded from http://ftp.ensembl.org/pub/release-104/gtf/homo_sapiens/ and http://ftp.ensembl.org/pub/release-104/fasta/homo_sapiens/dna/, respectively.
+Annotation and genome files for Homo sapiens (GRCh38) can be downloaded from http://ftp.ensembl.org/pub/release-N/gtf/homo_sapiens/ and http://ftp.ensembl.org/pub/release-N/fasta/homo_sapiens/dna/, respectively (replace N with the chosen release number).

 - _params_Star.txt_: file with the parameters used by Star embedded in CircFusion.
 The file format is a text file with a parameter written in each row, __in the following order__: